This article was scientifically reviewed by Angela Lek

 At YourDNA, we aim to make the education process simple, telling you what you need to know and how to get the answers you deserve.

-A neuromuscular condition, Duchenne muscular dystrophy causes progressive muscle weakening in patients with the disease, often rendering them unable to walk unassisted by their preteens.
+Duchenne muscular dystrophy is a neuromuscular genetic disease which causes progressive muscle weakening in patients with the disease, often rendering them unable to walk unassisted by their preteens.
 While it's the most commonly diagnosed type of muscular dystrophy, it's still very rare with only 400 to 600 people diagnosed with the disease annually.

 What Is Duchenne Muscular Dystrophy?